matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 # MSC 1740: Using the Accept header to select an encoding

-Matrix has always aimed to support many types of encoding However, in practice the only supported option is JSON.
-The assumption that all clients and servers make is that requests will be carried out in JSON.
+Matrix has always aimed to support many types of encoding.
+However, in practice the only supported option is `application/json`.
+The assumption that all clients and servers make is that requests will be carried out in `application/json`.
 This proposal aims to change that by using the `Accept` HTTP header to select the best encoding for the client and the server.
 This proposal doesn't attempt to use the same header for federation (S2S) endpoints, just for C2S endpoints.

-The reason for supporing multiple encodings other than JSON would be to open the door to more efficent encoding methods in the future for the HTTP transport, for example CBOR which was found to have a 20% reduction in size.
+The reason for supporing multiple encodings other than `application/json` would be to open the door to more efficent encoding methods in the future for the HTTP transport, for example CBOR which was found to have a 20% reduction in size.
 However, this proposal is not here to evaluate the merits of any one particular encoding.